naninovel/docs/docs/en/guide/voicing.md

 ### Custom Generator

-It's possible to inject custom voiceover document generator in case you wish to format and/or serialize the documents in a special way.
+It's possible to inject a custom voiceover document generator in case you wish to format and/or serialize the documents in a special way.

-To add custom generator, create a new C# class with a parameterless constructor and implement `IVoiceoverDocumentGenerator` interface.
-The utility will automatically pick such class and use it instead of the built-in generators.
+To add a custom generator, create a new C# class with a parameterless constructor and implement `IVoiceoverDocumentGenerator` interface.
+The utility will automatically pick such a class and use it instead of the built-in generators.

 `GenerateVoiceoverDocument` method will be invoked by the utility for each script found in the project for the selected locale. `list` argument is the list of commands contained in the script. `locale` represents the locale (language) selected in the utility. `outDir` is the output path selected in the utility.